HungryTurtleCode/htc_website/_posts/2015-12-27-jquery-keyboard-events.md

 ### You Talk Too Much; Show Me Some Code!

-Head over to the <a href="https://github.com/adiman9/hondadoubleside" target="_blank">GitHub repo</a> and you will be able to get the video assets you need.
+Head over to the [Github repo](https://github.com/adiman9/hondadoubleside){:target="_blank"}<!--_--> and you will be able to get the video assets you need.
 You can also take a look at the code from the tutorial.

 ### Video or Text Tutorial?
 Pick Your Side.